Country Partners - Engaging in Sustainable Development Partnerships

 Future Generations partners with communities and governments in six countries to advance sustainable and holistic solutions that build from local successes and resources.

 Afghanistan: In three districts of Nangarhar Province, 105 community development councils (CDCs) learn skills for inclusive local governance and development planning to meet local priorities.

-China: In Tibet, 700 volunteers known as Pendebas spread conservation concepts and improve health among families living within nature preserves.
-Nationwide, the organization mentors university students and expands regional successes in community conservation.
+China: In Hunan, a model eco-community in Taoyuan shows how community and government partnerships are protecting wetlands and meeting local priorities for sustainable livelihoods.
+In Tibet, 700 volunteers known as Pendebas spread conservation concepts and improve health among families living within nature preserves.

 India: More than 800 volunteers, 100 women’s groups and farmer’s clubs work together to realize Gandhi's dream of governance at the village level.

 Peru: 2,100 communities partner with local and regional governments to manage primary health care facilities.
 Future Generations Peru strengthens this national system and has reduced chronic child malnutrition from 46% to 18% in pilot sites.

 United States: Across West Virginia, volunteer fire departments volunteered more than 25,000 hours to deliver computer and broadband training to rural residents.
 A new initiative with the WV Veterans Coalition seeks to grow a statewide network of "Veteran Friendly Communities."